Alkemic/forms/README.md

 Validate if user entered any data should be done in validation, and if you want ``<input />`` to have a ``required`` attribute, you need to set this in field's attributes.

-## Instalation
+## Installation
 As usual, no magic here:
 ```bash
 $ go get github.com/Alkemic/forms
 ```

 ## Usage
-Some day there you will find some documentation, but now here is this example and you can dig through tests files.
+Some day you will find here some documentation, but now here is this example and you can dig through tests files.
 ```go
 import "github.com/Alkemic/forms"